openrlbenchmark/openrlbenchmark/README.md

 ![](static/cleanrl_vs_sb3.png)

 The `--report` tag also generates a [wandb report](https://wandb.ai/costa-huang/cleanrl/reports/Regression-Report-sac_continuous_action--VmlldzozMTY4NDQ3)
+The `--ylabel` tag specifies the y-axis label for the plot.

 The command also generates a `compare.png`, a `compare.md`, and a `compare.csv` in the current directory.